 I don’t know about you, but I adore Halloween and Dia de los Muertos.
 There’s something that’s so undeniably awesome about how colorful and lively the holiday is.
 Sugar skulls are so beautiful, and carved pumpkins are so cool – why not combine them?

-All you’ll need for this tutorial is a pumpkin, several colorful sharpies (and one black one), white acrylic paint, a cutting board or mat, a xacto knife, a pencil, and paint brushes.
-The tutorial comes with a printable skull template that you can use to create your own awesome designs.
-Get it here.
+All you’ll need for this tutorial is a pumpkin, several colorful Sharpies (and one black one), white acrylic paint, a cutting board or mat, a xacto knife, a pencil, and paint brushes.
+The tutorial comes with a printable skull template that you can use to create your awesome designs.

 Melted Crayon Pumpkin

 This is an awesome craft to do for Halloween.
 Why?
 Because it’s so easy.
-All you need is a pumpkin, some crayons, some white craft paint, and a hair dryer.
+You only need a pumpkin, crayons, white craft paint, and a hairdryer.
 Seriously, that’s it.
 The tutorial calls for a faux pumpkin, but again there’s no reason why you can’t use a real pumpkin and paint it white.
-Choose your color scheme, arrange your crayons, and then slowly melt them using the hot setting on the hair dryer to get the dripping effect.
-That’s all there is to it.
-Get the tutorial here.
+Choose your color scheme, arrange your crayons, and slowly melt them using the hot setting on the hair dryer to get the dripping effect.